Joining My Group

 To do meaningful research in theoretical particle physics at the undergraduate level, you must have taken at least a course on Relativity (8.033) and a full year of Quantum Mechanics (8.05/8.06).
 I often work with students who have been exposed to some graduate-level courses at MIT, though there are also research projects available for students with extensive programming experience.

-Current MIT Students
+Current MIT Undergraduate Students

-Visiting Students
+Visiting Undergraduate Students

 High Schoolers